iforgeti/copilot_transformer/README.md

 what new from previous code copilot project (LSTM)
 * change tokenizer from spacy to hugging face tokenizer (based on the codeparrot/codeparrot-small pre-trained model)
 * used only decoder part from transfromers architecture

+other detail

+* train for 5 hr
+* dataset from huggingface-course/codeparrot-ds-train (used just 2.5 % from full datasets)

 ## Review